AndGem/osm_extract_polygon/README.md

     osm_extract_polygon [FLAGS] [OPTIONS] --file <filename>

 FLAGS:
-    -g, --geojson      set this flag to generate GeoJson output -o, --overwrite    set this flag to overwrite files without asking; if neither this nor --skip is set the user is being prompted should a file be overwritten.
+    -g, --geojson      set this flag to generate geojson output -o, --overwrite    set this flag to overwrite files without asking; if neither this nor --skip is set the user is being prompted should a file be overwritten.
     -s, --skip         set this flag to skip overwriting files; if neither this nor --overwrite is set the user is being